-Predicted construction noise levels 6.2.
+6.2.
+Predicted construction noise levels

 Works for all scenarios are expected to occur outside standard working hours.
 The OOH works are likely to occur during daytime, evening and night time.
-Accordingly, the NML for OOH works in the summary table below is for night time, as this assesses the worst potential impact.
-Predicted LAmax noise levels are also presented for these scenarios.
+Accordingly, the NML for OOH works in Table 18 is for night time, as this assesses the worst potential impact.
+Predicted L{Amax} noise levels are also presented for these scenarios.